Benefit Replacement Pay (BRP) Leveling Election

-A sample memo to agency employees explaining their BRP options.
+Sample memos to agency employees explaining their BRP options:

-A sample form agencies may use to document employee choices.
+Sample form agencies may use to document employee choices:

 Payroll/Personnel systems must be updated for December payrolls paid in the following calendar year.

-For CAPPS questions, please contact your agency’s CAPPS support staff.
+For CAPPS questions, contact your agency’s CAPPS support staff.

 Employees working for the state as of Aug.
 31, 1995, may be eligible for benefit replacement pay (BRP).
 BRP replaced a state benefit that paid 5.85 percent of the first $16,500 of the employee’s portion of Social Security wages plus an amount equal to the retirement contribution associated with the benefit.